SeamPose: Repurposing Seams as Capacitive Sensors in a Shirt for Upper-Body Pose Tracking: Implementation

 \subsubsection{Model}

 The model architecture is detailed in Fig.~\ref{fig:DL}.
 The input signals, of dimension [96x8], are first transformed into an embedding of dimension 96 with a linear layer.
 Then, the embeddings go through a 2-layer bidirectional LSTM (inspired by~\cite{Imuposer,sparseflexsensors,DIP,LIP}) of hidden dimension 256.
+LSTM is chosen to better model the temporal patterns, but there are potential optimizations on model architectures (e.g., transformers) for future works.
 We take the last 3 prediction frames (0.09s) and decode the embeddings with 2 linear layers with out-feature sizes of 256 and 78 (for the 13 pose components).
 We then \texttt{MedianPool} the last 3 prediction frames to mitigate jitter~\cite{sparseflexsensors}.
-Finally, we use SMPL to calculate joint positions.
-We further smooth the predictions with a running median filter of window size 5 (0.17s).
+Finally, we use SMPL to calculate joint positions based on the pose components.
+Our model directly regresses the pose components representing joint angles that are more transferrable across body sizes.
+The conversion to joint positions allows easy comparisons with other systems as the position error is the common metric for wearable pose tracking.
+We further smooth the joint position predictions with a running median filter of window size 5 (0.17s).